StatikSoftware/seg2900Statik/README.txt

 - a social media aspect in which you share your cooking experiences with friends, or challenge them
 - coupons or ingredients as a reward, in addition to a points based system for completing a recipe

-"An app that makes cooking fun for millenials"
+"An app that makes cooking fun for millennials"